GrapesGoober/TodoCards-Project/README.md

 - Panisara Srisan 6422781326
 - Praewaphun Sukmark 6422790046

+# To run this
+- Installation:
+  - python & flask (`pip install Flask`)
+  - node `https://nodejs.org/en` (i think you shoud go for LTS)

+- Run Python backend
+  - `cd TodoCards-BackEnd`
+  - `python app.py` (or just hit the play button)
+- Run Svelte front end
+  - `cd TodoCards-FrontEnd`
+  - `npm run dev`
+  - you should see a nice localhost popped up. click on it

 # Description:

 A “to-do” app called “TodoCard”, where each to-do items are encapsulated as “cards” organized under “decks”.
 The basic ideas are as follows